voxeet/comms-sdk-unreal/README.md

 ![example](Images/on_token_needed.PNG)

 ### Set Token Using Key and Secret
+Initializes or refreshes the client access token.
+The function is similar to [Set Token](#set-token), except it takes an app key and secret as parameters and automatically generates the token.

-For convenience during early development and prototyping, this function is provided to acquire a client access token directly from within the application.
+For convenience during early development and prototyping, this function is provided to acquire the client access token directly from within the application.
 However, please note **we do not recommend** using this mechanism in the production software for [security best practices](https://docs.dolby.io/communications-apis/docs/guides-client-authentication).
 App secret needs to be protected and not included in the application.

 Example:
 ![example](Images/set_token_using_key_and_secret.PNG)

 ### Connect
 Connects to a conference.
-Takes a conference name and user name as parameters.
+The method takes a conference name and user name as parameters.
 Triggers [On Connected](#on-connected) if successful.

 Example:
 ![example](Images/connect.PNG)